DAddYE/mini_record/README.md

 MiniRecord is micro extension for our dear ActiveRecord.
 With it you can add the ability to create columns outside the schema, directly in your **model** in a similar way that you just know in others projects like  DataMapper or  MongoMapper.

-My inspiration come from this handy project: https://github.com/pjhyett/auto_migrations
+My inspiration come from this handy [project](https://github.com/pjhyett/auto_migrations)

 ## Features